 Ivan IV – The First Tsar

-Ivan IV, who would be known as Ivan the Terrible, led the most dramatic and violent rule of any Moscow leader before him.
+Ivan IV, who would be known as Ivan the Terrible, led the most dramatic and violent rule of any Moscow leader before him starting in 1533.
 This would be largely driven by ambition but also by his proclivity to mental illness and fits of rage coupled with an intensification of many challenges that Russia had traditionally faced.
 In general, however, his rule can be seen as a continuation of what came before and as driven by the geographic constraints of his land and by the historical memory handed down to him by past leaders.

-Ivan had himself crowned “Tsar of All Russia” when he was just 16, pushing for a leadership role molded off Caesar of Rome – absolute and answerable only to God.
+Ivan had himself crowned “Tsar of All Russia” in 1547 when he was just 16, pushing for a leadership role molded off Caesar of Rome – absolute and answerable only to God.
 He created the Zemsky Sobor, a legislative organ that included boyers, clergy, and local leaders.
 He expanded the rights of local governments at the expense of the aristocracy and solidified the rights of serfs to leave their masters under certain conditions.
 He reformed the Russian church by posing 100 questions to church leaders and calling them to a conference to have them answered.
-Although he experimented with somewhat more inclusive forms of governance, Ivan also founded the Operachniki – a group of individuals who were granted land in return for acting as secret police – seeking out and eliminating any threat to Ivan’s rule.
+Although he experimented with somewhat more inclusive forms of governance, Ivan also founded the Oprichniki – a group of individuals who were granted land in return for acting as secret police – seeking out and eliminating any threat to Ivan’s rule.

 Ivan’s attempts to push his borders to the Baltic Sea soon saw him fighting the Swedes, Latvians, German Hanseatic League, and the Poles.
 Now, instead of having passive access to the sea through the Neva, he faced a full Swedish blockade.
 The wars were enormously expensive, and the economic devastation was compounded by droughts and plagues.
 War, famine, and disease drained the Russian countryside of the agricultural workforce that created the vast majority of the country’s economic value, putting great strain on Ivan’s rule.